More information about mentoring

 The ITP Mentoring team will match Mentees with Mentors based on the information provided on application forms and a discussion with specific mentors and mentees.

-The Mentoring team will endeavor to make sure:
+The Mentoring team will endeavour to make sure:

 - The Mentor and Mentee are located in the same city